mirage/irmin.org/data/tutorial/03_getting-started.md

 - an optimized on-disk store (`irmin-pack`)

 These packages define the way that the data should be organized, but not any I/O routines (with the exception of `irmin-mem`, which does no I/O).
-Luckily, `irmin-unix` implements the I/O routines needed to make Irmin work on Unix-like platforms.
+These packages also provide `.unix` packages that provide the I/O routines needed to make Irmin work on Unix-like platforms.
+For example, you can use `irmin-git.unix` to without having to implement any of the low-level I/O routines.
 Additionally, the `irmin-mirage`, `irmin-mirage-git` and `irmin-mirage-graphql` packages provide [Mirage][mirage]-compatible interfaces.

 It's also possible to implement your own storage backend if you'd like -- nearly everything in `Irmin` is configurable thanks to the power of functors in OCaml!